-Join Denise Allen-Hoyt for an in-depth discussion in this video Accessing the switch with in-band and out-of-band methods, part of Up and Running with Cisco CLI Switch Configuration.
+Join Denise Allen-Hoyt for an in-depth discussion in this video Accessing the switch with in-band and out-of-band methods, part of Learning Cisco CLI Switch Configuration.

 - I will be using the west switch, the one on the lower left, to demonstrate how to configure a Cisco 2950 using the command line interface.
 The first step in the process is to gain access to the switch's CLI.
 There are two ways that you can do this: in band, which requires an active network connection or out of band, which requires physical access to the switch.
 Typically, new switches are configured out of band.